OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **11.4** Unless otherwise governed by these GTC, XING may send notices to the user by e-mail, fax or letter.
 XING may also send declarations to the user’s XING inbox which forms an integral part of the user’s XING membership.

+**11.5** We do not participate in dispute resolution procedures handled by dispute resolution bodies.

-**11.5** The place of performance under these GTC shall be XING AG's main place of business.
+**11.6** The place of performance under these GTC shall be XING AG's main place of business.

-**11.6** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of XING AG.
+**11.7** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of XING AG.

-**11.7** These GTC and the contractual relationship shall be governed by German law, excluding international private law and the provisions of the United Nations Convention on Contracts for the International Sale of Goods that have been adopted by German law.
+**11.8** These GTC and the contractual relationship shall be governed by German law, excluding international private law and the provisions of the United Nations Convention on Contracts for the International Sale of Goods that have been adopted by German law.

 **11.8** These GTC are available in English, German, French and Spanish.
 In the event of any contradiction between the different language versions of these GTC, the German version shall take precedence.